biodunfoluso/LITA-CAPSTONE-PROJECT-1/README.md

 Based on the analysed data, the following findings from the analysis are highlighted below;

-1.The salesdata table given contains 50,001rows with  the heading inclusive.
+* The salesdata table given contains 50,001rows with  the heading inclusive.

 2. Total sales column was calculated using                = PRODUCT(UNIT PRICE * QUANTITY)